 Another Experian prediction is downright frightening: government-sponsored cyber attacks will escalate from espionage to proactive cyber war.
 One movie studio may have fallen victim to this type of attack in 2014 when it was hacked on the eve of releasing a film that portrayed one nation's totalitarian leader unfavorably.
 This could be the shape of things to come for companies that create or distribute content foreign governments may find offensive.

 Global cybersecurity concerns have led to increasing security measures and legislation, culminating in the EU General Data Protection Regulation (GDPR).
 It requires greater oversight of where and how sensitive data-such as personal, banking, health and credit card information-is stored and transferred.
 The regulation applies to all organizations processing the personal data of people residing in the EU, regardless of the company's location.

 This creates a jurisdictional nightmare for companies.
 There are only two solutions to the dilemma of GDPR compliance.
-The majority of affected organizations will scramble to erect infrastructure and processes and deploy personnel to make sure they meet the stringent requirements.
+The majority of affected organizations will scramble to erect infrastructure and processes and deploy personnel and IT Support to make sure they meet the stringent requirements.
 The other option is to remove the relevant data altogether from the GDPR's jurisdiction.
 Which means taking it "offworld."

 Storage Based in Space

 The time has come to think outside the terrestrial box.
 There are already satellites ringing the Earth that regularly receive and transmit information; why not develop a system for secure, internet-free data storage and transmission?
 A space-based cloud storage network would provide government and private organizations with an independent cloud infrastructure platform, completely isolating and protecting sensitive data from the outside world.